Veysel-Yildiz/RoR-hydropower-robust-design/README.md

 Case Study 4: Kaplan RoR
 Case Study 5: Buyukdere RoR

-Additionally, a MATLAB code is provided for post-processing the robustness results once the analysis is completed.
+Additionally, a MATLAB folder is provided for post-processing the robustness results once the analysis is completed.

 ## Amalgam_HYPER